sperez8/HivePanelExplorer/README.md

 HivePlotter
 ===========

-A Python script that takes a network and writes the Html and Javascript files necessary to create hive plots in D3.
+A Python script that takes a network and writes the HTML and JavaScript files necessary to create hive plots in D3.

 ## Why hive plots?
-Visualizing large networks is tricky; convential graph layout algorithms such as force directed algorithms often ressemble "hair balls" and sometimes suggest patterns which aren't actually there.
-Comes in Martin Krzywinski (Genome Science Center, Vancouver, BC) and develops [hive plots](http://www.hiveplot.net/), are a coherent network layout algorithm that places nodes using predefined rules.
-Hive plots facilitate the visualization of structural patterns in a network and the comparaison on networks.
+Visualizing large networks is tricky; conventional graph layout such as force directed layouts are inconsistent, often resemble "hair balls" and can even suggest patterns which aren't actually there.
+Comes in Martin Krzywinski (Genome Science Center, Vancouver, BC) and develops [hive plots](http://www.hiveplot.net/), a coherent network layout algorithm that places nodes using predefined rules.
+Hive plots facilitate the visualization of structural patterns in a network and the comparison on networks.

 ## Why HivePlotter?
-[D3](http://d3js.org/) is a Javascript library used to produce beautiful and interactive graphics in html.
-Mike Bostock developed a D3 library specifically for plotting beautiful hive plots.
-Unfortunately, making D3 plots is quit difficult, and often isn't part of a researcher's skill set.
-Yet many researchers study their data in networks!
+[D3](http://d3js.org/) is a JavaScript library used to produce beautiful and interactive graphics in HTML.
+[Mike Bostock]( http://bost.ocks.org/mike/hive/) developed a D3 library specifically for plotting beautiful hive plots.
+Unfortunately, making D3 plots is quite difficult, and often isn't part of a researcher's skill set.
+Yet many researchers study their data using networks!
 From social networks to biological networks, all deserve beautiful visualizations.
 HivePlotter provides an easy to use python interface to build hive plots.

 ##Details
 ###Input